walnutgeek/D2UX/README.md

 like a tree.

-Recent Chrome will be first browser to test, and intention is to support only modern browsers with native history and websockets.
+Recent Chrome will be first browser to test, and intention is to support only modern browsers with native history and websockets API.

 [jquery]: http://jquery.com
 [bootstrap]: http://getbootstrap.com/